Assisting the Saudi Royal Family: The Palaces

 - Women can’t socialize with men in public (unless it’s a relative).

-- Sometimes at dinner the food is put in the middle of the table, and everyone eats with their hands.
-Additionally, in some homes and restaurants this would be done while seated on the floor.
+- Sometimes at dinner, the food is put in the middle of the table, and everyone eats with their hands.
+Additionally, this would be done in some homes and restaurants while seated on the floor.